 From the height of my balcony, the world seems smaller, easier to tame.
 Easier to love.
 Sunlight lay across my knees.
 I feel like an episode of my life, one that keeps repeating.
 One I can not bear to hear myself type alive and put on an imaginary shelf.
 ‘This past doesn’t need to be reused in the future,’ I repeat like a mantra, biting my lips and fingers and thoughts.
 No blood comes out, only hurt.
 I am not even brave enough to bite hard.

-Sunlight lay across my knees and I pray it protects me from the thirty flavours of fear knocking at me.
-I’m feeling everything everywhere.
-Not everyone can feel things this deeply.
+I sit there quietly, late into the night.
+I’m feeling everything, everywhere.
+My intensity is both a blessing and a curse.
+It brings with it a great responsibility, and an even greater need for transparency.
+Not for the faint of heart.
 I love with both my hands and all of my fingers.
-When I hurt, I hurt in every colour, from every angle, in any lighting.
+When I hurt, I hurt in every colour, from every angle and in every light.
 Other feelings are bland, beige, tasteless.
-Mine grow into a thick, coarse darkness I have to keep kicking until it bleeds daylight all over again.
+Mine grow into a thick, coarse darkness that I have to kick until it bleeds daylight all over again.

 Fiery, roaring, breath-snatching, red hot soul.
 Bubbles deep in your stomach and your head spinning and your heart pounding kind of soul.
 I feel and I feel and I feel, like I am banging at the bars of a cage.
 There is too much me in me, until a rage spread thin, like apathy, takes over.
 I lie down by the window, exhausted at best, empty at worst.
 I still feel myself, but at a lower volume.
 I find comfort in knowing that the opposite of coherent is interesting—just enough to get back on my feet.
 I suppose that’s the best I can be right now.